-MFI will continue with its mandate as outlined in the Microenterprise Loan Fund Act and Scheme to support economic development and to increase employment and enterprise by providing loans to microenterprises with commercially viable proposals that do not meet the conventional risk criteria applied by commercial banks and the provision of emergency funding as required from time to time such as the Covid-19 and the Brexit Loan Products.
+MFI will continue with its mandate as outlined in the Microenterprise Loan Fund Act and Scheme to support economic development, and to increase employment and enterprise by providing loans to microenterprises with commercially viable proposals, that do not meet the conventional risk criteria applied by commercial banks.
+We will continue to provision emergency funding as required from time to time, such as the Covid-19 and the Brexit Loan Products.

 A renewed strategy was approved by the Board in Q4 2022.
 The new strategy does not fundamentally change our mandate to provide loans to microenterprises that have difficultly sourcing loans from the conventional bank market.
+One of our strategic goals for the period to 2027 is to increase our representation among underrepresented groups including women, migrants, youth, seniors and people with disabilities.